byhbt/thanh/_posts/2020-02-05-what-is-mysql-index.md

 ### What is B-Tree?

-B-Tree is a self-balancing search tree.
+It is a self-balancing search tree.

-### When use index?
+### When to use index?

 - WHERE clause quickly.
-- When have multiple indexes, MySQL use the index that finds the smallest number of rows.
+- When having multiple indexes, MySQL uses the index that finds the smallest number of rows.
 - Index won't work if incorrect data type, for example, you index email column but when you do the query like that

 ```sql